mpetrovich/dash/DOCS.md

 ```php
 curry(callable $callable /*, ...args */): function|mixed
 ```
-Creates a new function that returns the result of `$callable` if the required number of parameters are supplied;
+Creates a new function that returns the result of `$callable` if its required number of parameters are supplied;
 otherwise, it returns a function that accepts the remaining number of required parameters.